tdwg/website/content/pages/conferences/2022/index.md

 ### Accommodations

-Special rates have been secured for delegates at the **[Grand Hotel Millenium Sofia](https://grandhotelmillenniumsofia.bg/)**, although other options are also available.
+The discounted room block at the **[Grand Hotel Millenium Sofia](https://grandhotelmillenniumsofia.bg/)** is no longer available (deadline was 23 September).
+Other options may still be available.
 [See details...](https://www.tdwg.org/conferences/2022/local-info/#accommodations)

 ### Visa requirements